JiyaChachan/IS477_final_project/Data Analysis/README.md

 * **number of Airbnb listings per ZIP**, and
 * **median home value in that ZIP**.

-The result is printed and included in the final results summary.
+The result is printed and included in the final ols_summaries summary.

 ---